Custodial symmetry, Georgi-Machacek model, and other scalar extensions: A cursory analysis

 \section{A cursory analysis}

 { } In this Section, we would like to highlight some crucial differences between the GM and the eGM models.
 For this, we choose two benchmark points, which have been dubbed BP-1 and BP-2 in Table~\ref{tab:bench}.
 The points have been chosen in a way that they satisfy the constraints enlisted in Section \ref{sec:RGE}.
+While BP-1 has been chosen to highlight the differences between GM and eGM, BP-2 has been chosen in such a way as to reproduce some hints of new scalars found at the LHC, like a neutral scalar at 151 GeV, a pseudoscalar at about 400 GeV, and another heavy scalar at about 660 GeV~\cite{Richard:2021edf,Crivellin:2021ubm,Richard:2021ovc}.
 In addition, we put some extra conditions, based on the following considerations. \begin{enumerate} \item The lightest CP-even scalar is at 125 GeV, and is dominantly a doublet.
 To ensure consistency with the LHC data, we demand that the doublet component is at least 90\%.
 Note that triplet admixture suppresses the branching fractions to the fermionic channels, and enhances the same to the di-gauge channels.

-\item The model must be valid till, at least, 100 TeV.
+\item The model must be valid till, at least, 40 TeV.
 This is a rather conservative estimate, even a 10 TeV upper limit would have easily passed all the experimental constraints.
 In other words, none of the couplings should blow up below that energy scale.
 This ensures that the pure quartic couplings $\lambda_\phi$, $\lambda_\chi$, and $\lambda_\xi$ cannot have large positive values to start with, at the electroweak scale.
+In fact, for BP-1, the model remains well-behaved well beyond 100 TeV, while for BP-2, the Landau pole is hit just beyond 40 TeV, because of the large values of the couplings that we have started with.
 We also find, as expected, that the $\rho$ parameter deviates from unity at a high scale (as the VEVs are functions of couplings which are in turn energy-dependent), but that is not a serious concern as it has been and will be measured only at the electroweak scale.
 The GM model keeps $\rho=1$ at all energy scales, with the well-known caveat of divergent oblique parameters when the U(1)$_{\rm Y}$ part is gauged.

 \item If the doubly charged scalar $F'_{++}$ is below 1 TeV, the triplet VEV cannot be too large, or that would result in an unacceptably large rate for $F'_{++}\to W_+W_+$ at the LHC.
 We have used the constraint on the triplet VEV from Ref.\ \cite{Ismail:2020kqz}.
 The strongest bound comes from the CMS search on the channel mentioned above, which roughly translates to $u=w < 18$ GeV for the average 5-plet mass around 300 GeV.
 This bound still holds in eGM as $F'_{++}$ has no doublet admixture.